Lobbying on Agri-Food - Ottawa (May 2026 edition)

 The industries with the most notable increases in lobbying this month include Crop production logged 159 meetings, up from an average of 97, Pork and other animal production logged 10 meetings, up from an average of 4, Poultry and egg production logged 47 meetings, up from an average of 24, and Agricultural science and products logged 38 meetings, up from an average of 24.

-Section B: Lobbying by Industry for the Past Year
+Section C: Lobbying by Industry for the Past Year

 To contextualize, we show each industry's lobbying activity over the past 12 months.
-The combined view from Section A and B shows you whether recent differences are persistent trends or a break from the norm.
+The combined view from Section B and C shows you whether recent differences are persistent trends or a break from the norm.

 Top Industry Residual Trends for 2026-04